bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 valid JSON string, and therefore could include spaces, unicode characters, and properly escaped string sequences.

-This functionality is similar in practice to OAuth 2's `scope` parameter, where a single string represents the set of access rights requested by the client.
+This functionality is similar in practice to OAuth 2's `scope` parameter {{RFC6749}}, where a single string represents the set of access rights requested by the client.
 As such, the reference string could contain any valid OAuth 2 scope value as in {{example-oauth2}}.
 Note that the reference string here is not bound to the same character restrictions as in OAuth 2's `scope` definition.